Rudy-Castan-DigiPen-Teaching/gamejam-winter-2024/README.md

 * 14:00 - 15:00 Play each others games
 * 15:00 - 16:00 Clean up and close

+## Submission Requirements

+Submissions must contain:

+1. Compressed archive of a runnable executable
+2. Screenshot of Game or Image to represent your game
+3. ReadMe file that defines
+    - Names of team members
+    - Bried Intro to Game
+    - How to interact with the Game
+    - (optional) Describe how the game reflects the theme

+You can submit these directly to Prof Rudy Castan or make a pull request that addes the submission in the `submissions` folder

 ## Submitted Games

 submitted games will go here